 The Commission is independent in that it makes its findings and issues policy recommendations independent of any outside influence.
-Other duties and responsibilities are guided by the Riverside Municipal Code, Chapter 2.76, California Government Code 3300, and applicable Penal Code sections and case law and Peace Officer Standards Training (POST) guidelines and regulations.
+Other duties and responsibilities are guided by the Riverside Municipal Code, Chapter 2.76, California Government Code 3300, and applicable Penal Code sections and case law.